RetroDECK/ES-DE/USERGUIDE.md

 %ROMPATH%/c64/multidisk/Last Ninja 2/Last Ninja 2.m3u
 %ROMPATH%/nes/Legend of Zelda, The.zip
 ```

+Any changes to custom collections (for example adding or removing a game) will be immediately written to the corresponding collection configuration file.

 Note that if you for example copy or migrate a collection from a previous version of EmulationStation or if you're setting up EmulationStation Desktop Edition on a new computer, even though you copy the files into the collections directory, they will not show up in the application.
 You always need to enable the collection in the menu.
 ES looks inside the es_settings.cfg file during startup to see which collections should be shown.